algoldst/thesis/index.md

 Notice that if we make $R_f = 0$ or $R_g = \infty$, the formula (and circuit) becomes the same as a buffer, following $V_{out} = V_{in+}$.

-Op-amps are incredibly useful, and we'll see them more frequently soon.
-However, for a voltage-controlled amplifier, they

 <img src="res/non-inverting-2x.png" height=250 />

 ## Basic Waveforms
 - Square / Saw / Tri / Sine